sermant-io/Sermant-website/docs/en/document/user-guide/configuration-center.md

-# Sermant Dynamic Configuration Center User Manual
+# Dynamic Configuration Center User Manual

 This paper introduces the scenario model of Dynamic Configuration Center in Sermant and how to use it.